 Pan Fried Scrambled Egg Rice Cake

-The special Pan Fried Scrambled Egg Rice Cake has become the proud of Saigon people.
+The special Pan Fried Scrambled Egg Rice Cake has become the pride of Saigon people.
 They consider this street food as a favorite snack in the morning or at night.
-If you have chance to visit Saigon, do not miss this amazing food.
-If you don’t know how to find them around Saigon, just book a Saigon food tour and local guides will drive you to hidden corners to enjoy exotic street foods, including Bot Chien.
+If you have a chance to visit Saigon, do not miss this amazing food.
+If you don’t know how to find them around Saigon, just book a Saigon food tour (by motorbike or walking) and local guides will drive you to hidden corners to enjoy exotic street foods, including Bot Chien.